Current Team Members:

 Lead on the research project.

-Gül is an Associate Professor of Global Sociology at St. Thomas University on Unceded Wolastoq Territory (Fredericton, New Brunswick, Canada).
+Gül is a Professor of Global Sociology at St. Thomas University on unceded Wolastoq Territory (Fredericton, New Brunswick, Canada).
 She received her PhD from York University in Toronto, where her dissertation focused on the diasporic citizenship of Turkish-background residents of Berlin, Germany.
 Gül joined Sociology Department at STU in 2013.
 Her research and teaching focus on the broad areas of citizenship (as a social practice) and global social justice within global and transnational sociology.
 Postcolonial Studies and Postcolonial Feminism inform her research and teaching.
 In her research, she engages in the narrative inquiry to examine the complex relations between global processes and everyday realities.
 Gül teaches Introduction to Sociology; Sociology of Globalization; Globalization and Gender; Racialization and Ethnicity; Global Justice; Orientalism Islamophobia and Postcolonial Transgressions; Advanced Theory; Research for Social Change; and Qualitative Methods.

 Sebastián Salazar (he)